-Shipping and shopping go hand-in-hand nowadays, which is why making sure your shipping strategy is as effective as possible should top your priority list.
-To begin, evaluate your current shipping efforts to help strengthen your parcel efficiency.
+Shipping and shopping go hand-in-hand nowadays, so ensuring your shipping strategy is as effective as possible should top your priority list.
+First, evaluate your current shipping efforts to help strengthen your parcel efficiency.

 To assess your shipping strategy, ask yourself the following questions:

-1. Are you confident the shipping options you currently offer are what your customers want?
+1. Is the shipping strategy you offer what your customers want?

 2. Is free shipping among the shipping options you offer?

 Incorporating a multi-carrier strategy can help companies enhance their overall shipping efficiencies while reducing parcel overhead.
-Through data, the most favorable carriers based on transit time, pickup locations and more can be identified –ultimately helping shippers to reduce unexpected fees and meet shipping expectations.
-As you review your existing shipping strategy, consider how multi-carriers may make sense for your business.
+The most favorable carriers based on transit time, pickup locations, and more can be identified through data–ultimately helping shippers reduce unexpected fees and meet shipping expectations.
+Reviewing your existing shipping strategy, consider how multi-carriers may make sense for your business.

-4. Are you satisfied with your parcel overhead expenses or would you prefer to save more money?
+4. Are you satisfied with your parcel overhead expenses?

 5. Do you work with shipping experts to help manage your shipping needs?

-Working with experts can offer you guided insight on best practices across all shipping touchpoints, including warehouse management, fulfillment, ecommerce processing, parcel delivery options, shipping fees and more.
-Companies that include BigCommerce, ShipWorks, 3d Cart, Shopify and SkuVault are each examples of expert resources to refer to.
-For a full list of suggested solutions to help your shipping business, click here.
+Working with experts can offer you guided insight on best practices across all shipping touchpoints, including warehouse management, fulfillment, e-commerce processing, parcel delivery options, shipping fees, and more.
+Companies that include BigCommerce, ShipWorks, 3d Cart, Shopify, and SkuVault are examples of expert resources to refer to.
+For a complete list of suggested solutions to help your shipping business, click here.

-Finally, remember that as your business grows and the marketplace evolves your needs will undoubtedly shift.
-Understanding the variables that impact your shipping strategy will be among the best ways to keep your business strong and healthy – ultimately helping you achieve long-term success, as well.
-Aim to review your shipping process at least bi-annually but don’t worry about having to do it alone.
-Through expert resources and real-time data, your journey towards shipping success will become stronger and less difficult along the way.
+Finally, remember that your needs will undoubtedly shift as your business grows and the marketplace evolves.
+Understanding the variables that impact your shipping strategy will be among the best ways to keep your business strong and healthy – ultimately helping you achieve long-term success.
+Aim to review your shipping process at least bi-annually, but don’t worry about having to do it alone.
+Through expert resources and real-time data, your journey toward shipping success will become more vital and less complicated along the way.